 About the Sheriff's Office

 Since 1742, the Sheriff's Office has proudly served Fairfax County as the original law enforcement agency.
-Today, the Sheriff's Office is one of three county public safety agencies responsible for the more than one million citizens who live in Fairfax County.
-With more than 600 employees, the Fairfax County Sheriff's Office is the largest in Virginia.
+Today, the Sheriff's Office is one of three county public safety agencies responsible for the more than one million residents of Fairfax County.
+With over 600 employees, the Fairfax County Sheriff's Office is among the largest in Virginia.

-The position of sheriff is one established by the Virginia Constitution.
-At best count, there have been 70 sheriffs in Fairfax County since 1742, including the current sheriff, Stan Barry, who was first elected in 1999.
+The position of sheriff is established by the Virginia Constitution.
+At best count, there have been 77 sheriffs in Fairfax County since 1742, including the current sheriff, Stacey Kincaid.
 Though early sheriffs served for terms of two years, the people elect the current position every four years.